rebelsky/csc207c/_handouts/spamr.md

 _Here you will find most of the email that I sent out this semester._

+## [CSC-207 2024Fa] Maven reading posted (2024-09-01)

+Dear Array-ngers

+The Maven reading is now posted at <https://rebelsky.cs.grinnell.edu/Courses/CSC207/2024Fa/readings/maven.html> .
+It has way too much output, particularly in comparison to the content.
+Feel free to skim.

+-- SamR

 ## [CSC-207 2024Fa] Reading responses for Tuesday (2024-08-31)

 Dear Stack Specifiers,